admka/AudioSpectrumAnalyser/README.md

 # AudioSpectrumAnalyser
-an app recording microphone input, plotting microphone sound and its spectrum.
+a Python app recording microphone input, plotting microphone sound and its spectrum.